 Academic Continuity Plan

-Acting on the recommendations of the Center for Disease Control (CDC), the Massachusetts Department of Health, and other public health agencies to reduce the number of people coming into close physical contact, HCC is working to move as many classes online as is feasible should it become necessary.
-The HCC Library is also increasing the number of ChromeBooks and hotspots that can be loaned to students who do not have internet access or appropriate equipment at home, and we have asked that faculty prepare offline materials for students to complete.
+Acting on the recommendations of the Center for Disease Control (CDC), the Massachusetts Department of Health, and other public health agencies to reduce the number of people coming into close physical contact, all remaining spring 2020 classes will be held virtually.

-Please read on for information for faculty and students.
+Please read on for information for faculty and students making this transition.

 Be Ready to Communicate